-- #39 Black - Tub dyes with a green cast and edges are blue/green in tie-dye.
-The least expensive of the blacks.
+#44 Better Black - one of our most popular blacks.
+Tub dyes with a blue cast and edges are blue to blue green in tie-dye.
 Not black on protein fibers.

-- #44 Better Black - one of our most popular blacks.
-Tub dyes with a purple-blue cast and edges are blue in tie-dye.
+#300 New Black - now tied with #44 for the title of most popular black!
+Tub dyes with a blue cast and edges are blue/pink in tie-dye.
 Not black on protein fibers.

 For re-blacking black clothes and jeans that have faded, you can get away with a lot less dye.
 (4 to 8 oz per machine load, depending on how badly faded - instead of a pound!)
 To make it worth while, gather up enough faded black stuff so you can just do a whole washing machine load (about 8 lbs. of fabric) and follow our basic tub dying directions.